 The Princeton Review features Champlain for the fifth year in the 2016 edition of its annual college guide "The Best 380 Colleges."

 Champlain was featured in the top 10 of the "Best Colleges for Veterans" and ranked in the top tier of the "Best Regional Colleges" in the North by U.S. News and WorldReport's "America's Best Colleges" 2016.

-Champlain College's undergraduate Game Design program is ranked #13 in The Princeton Review's "Top 50 Undergraduate Schools to Study Game Design for 2016."
+The Princeton Review recognizes Champlain College's as #13 in their "Top 50 Undergraduate Schools to Study Game Design" in 2016.